- Email me at firstname.lastname@example.org I check my email constantly.

 - your personal log wiki page

-- participation/attendance in team meetings and in our group meetings (in my office), and in #slack, etc.
+- participation/attendance in team meetings and in our group meetings (in my office)

 Note that if your personal contribution to the project is minimal then your grade will reflect that, regardless of what the project itself receives.
 Thus, it is possible for a student to fail the class even when the students' project receives an A.